nicolasroinard/verifiable-llm-pipeline/README.md

 This project reflects a broader approach:

-> Building verifiable LLM systems for complex data environments.
+> building governed AI workflows that turn complex corpora into structured, traceable and human-validated outputs.

+Or more simply:

+> I do not improve prompts.
+> I design systems that make AI outputs verifiable.

 ---

 ## Author

 Nicolas Roinard
-LLM Systems Architect
+LLM Systems Architect / AI Workflow Governance